Jokero/validy/README.md

 #### Return value

 (Promise) - Result of validation.
-Promise is returned even for synchronous validation
+Promise is returned even for synchronous only validation

 ### Validators